Submit your story of personal resilience

 Submit your proposal by email to pitches@graybearpublications.com.
 For your initial proposal, we want only the following:

-• A paragraph about you, your expertise, and your writing/publishing experience.
+• A paragraph about you, your expertise, and any writing/publishing experience you may have.
+Both unpublished and experienced writers are welcome!
 We want to know a bit about who you are, and we want to know that we’ll be excited to work with you.

-• A few sentences (one short paragraph) about your experience with compassion fatigue or caregiver burnout.
+• A few sentences (one short paragraph) about the story you’ll be telling and the lessons you’ll be teaching.
 We’re looking for a diversity of inspiring stories.
-Let us know what the “so what” is in yours—why will people want to read it?
+Let us know the “so what” of yours—why will people want to read it?

 • A brief note about what being published in this book would mean to you.
 We want to know what motivates you to be a part of this.
 There are wrong answers!